Arrival

 Classroom Transition Policies

-Children are moved to the next classroom based on the school year calendar.
-Each year, the children who have mastered the skills necessary to move to the next classroom, will start the new school year in that classroom.
+Children are transitioned to the next classroom based on the school year calendar.
+Each year, children who have mastered the skills necessary to move to the next classroom will start the new school year in that classroom.
 State ratios require the children to be a certain age in each classroom.
 For example, children must be three to move to Preschool.
-Children are grouped according to how they will start kindergarten.
+Children are grouped according to how they will start Kindergarten.
 Our Pre-K Counts program requires the child to be three or four years old prior to September 1st.
-All school districts have different kindergarten enrollment dates.
+All school districts have different Kindergarten enrollment dates.
 Please check with your school district and discuss with management especially for children born in September.

 Transition activities begin in June.
 Teachers for the new school year will spend one week with your child in their classroom prior to visiting the new classroom.
-The following week children will be scheduled to visit their new classroom starting them with an hour and increasing time for approximately three weeks.
-Open House is scheduled in August for parents to meet teachers for the coming year and visit the classroom.
+The following week children will be scheduled to visit their new classroom starting with an hour and increasing time for approximately three weeks.
+Back to School nights are scheduled in September for parents to meet teachers for the coming year and visit the classroom.
 You will receive a welcome packet and will also have an opportunity to schedule an individual transition meeting.
 Your child’s portfolio and any formal assessments are passed from one classroom teacher to the next.

 Health Policies